Joaooh/modo-escuro-uniceub/README.md

 5. Select the `manifest.json` file from the extension folder.

 > The extension will be active until Firefox is closed.<br>
-> For permanent use, wait for a possible future release on the Mozilla Add-ons store.
+> For permanent use, use the Option 1!

 ### 🌐 For Google Chrome / Microsoft Edge